 “But the Lord was angry with me on your account, and would not listen to me.
-So the Lord said to me: 'Enough of that!
+So, the Lord said to me: 'Enough of that!
 Speak no more to Me of this matter’” (Deuteronomy 3:26).

 How do you react when you feel God is saying, “No” to a particular prayer request you have made to Him?
-Does your faith in Him waver or do you become angry when He appears to say, “No” to your request or do you trust in faith that God knows what is best for you even when His answer is “No”.
+Does your faith in Him waver or do you become angry when He appears to say, “No” to your request; or, do you trust in faith that God knows what is best for you even when His answer is “No”?

-As Moses recounted to the Israelites their history since they left Egyptian bondage and the various wilderness wanderings of their forefathers, he reminded them of the incident which he committed and would keep him from entering the Promised Land.
+As Moses recounted to the Israelites their history since they left Egyptian bondage and the various wilderness wanderings of their forefathers, he reminded them of the incident which he had committed and would keep him from entering the Promised Land.
 Following the Israelites once again complaining of no water to drink, God told Moses to SPEAK to the rock and the rock would bring forth water (Numbers 20:1-8).
 Instead, in his anger towards God’s people, Moses STRUCK the rock and, instead of glorifying God, he and his brother Aaron directed glory to themselves by saying to the people, “Hear now, you rebels!
 Must WE bring water for you out of this rock?”
-(Numbers 20:10) God’s judgment on Moses for failing to give God glory in this matter was that Moses would not be allowed to lead God’s people to the Promised Land (Numbers 20:12).
+(Numbers 20:10) God’s judgment on Moses for failing to give God the glory in this matter was that Moses would not be allowed to lead God’s people to the Promised Land (Numbers 20:12).

 God forgave Moses of this sin.
 God still loved Moses and appreciated his service to Him.
 However, Moses would still have to bear the consequences of his sin by not be allowed to lead God’s people into the Promised Land.
 Moses had difficulty accepting God’s answer regarding the consequences of his sin.
 Moses says he pleaded with God saying, “I pray, let me cross over and see the good land beyond the Jordan, those pleasant mountains, and Lebanon” (Deuteronomy 3:25).
 In His response to Moses, God says, “Enough of that!
 Speak no more to Me of this matter” (Deuteronomy 3:26).